shirsbrunner/shirsbrunner.github.io/src/index.md

 ---
-title: Stuff, notes, snippets, usefull things
+title: Snippets, notes, stuff, usefull things
 subtitle: This and that
 description: Testpage generated with @11ty
 layout: start.njk